WGH-/SpectatorUI/README_SpectatorUI_EN.txt

 The config file is UTSpectatorUI.ini

-[SpectatorUI_2.SpectatorUI_Mut]
+    [SpectatorUI SpectatorUI_ServerSettings]
     RejoinDelay=15.0 ; seconds player must wait before becoming active again after becoming a spectator bPowerupTimers=true ; if true, spectators will know respawn timers for various powerups

 ==== Client ====
 You can use configuration file to adjust many options to your liking.

 To do so, open file UTSpectatorUI.ini (create it, if it doesn't exist), and add the following lines.
 Omit it if you don't want to change the default.

-[SpectatorUI_2.SpectatorUI_Interaction]
+    [SpectatorUI SpectatorUI_ClientSettings]
     PlayerSwitchDelay=0.5 ; the amount of time mutator waits before switch to the player PostPlayerSwitchDelay=2.0 ; the amount of time selection menu remains on screen after switching

     BookmarkModifierButton=LeftAlt ; button you need to hold in order to save bookmark ZoomButton=MiddleMouseButton ; button you need to hold in order to change FOV BehindViewKey=Q

 == Source code ==
 Source code is provided under terms of the Open Unreal Mod License, and is available on GitHub: https://github.com/WGH-/SpectatorUI